What we do

 Learn more about engagement here:

 Understanding involves getting all stakeholders to a baseline of knowledge about a school.
 The quantitative, qualitative, and spatial data collected from the initial engagement with a school community undergoes analysis to further the understanding of the active transportation environment.
+This can include circling back with the school community to learn more about the intial data collected.
 Then, this information is reported to the school community via a ‘School Page’ on this website, and to decision makers within the municipality via school safety reports.

 Here’s an example of a School Page: St. David | Daily School Route